Online multiple testing with super-uniformity reward: Introduction

 \subsection{Contributions of the paper}

-In this paper, we propose uniform improvements of several classical base procedures listed in Table~\ref{table:OverviewBaseProcedures}, and prove control of the corresponding error rates.
-A distinguishing feature of our work is that we assume that a (non-trivial) upper bound for the null cumulative distribution function's (c.d.f.) called the \emph{null bounding family} {(see Section \ref{sec:setting})} is \emph{known}.
+In this paper, we propose uniform improvements of the classical base procedures listed in Table~\ref{table:OverviewBaseProcedures}, and prove control of the corresponding error rates.
+A distinguishing feature of our work is that we assume that a (non-trivial) upper bound for the null cumulative distribution function's (c.d.f.), called the \emph{null bounding family}, is \emph{known} {(see Section \ref{sec:setting})}.
 By combining this information with base procedures, we construct more efficient OMT procedures (see Table~\ref{table:OverviewSUREProcedures}).
 The key quantity involved in this construction can be interpreted as a reward (more details will be provided in Section \ref{sec:sure}) induced by the super-uniformity of the null bounding family.
-Therefore, we use the acronym SURE (Super-Uniform-REward) to refer to these new procedures.
-When we use the uniform null bounding family (i.e. the classical framework), our SURE procedures reduce to their base counterparts.
-Our main contributions are as follows: \begin{itemize} \item We propose {two} new SURE procedures for online FWER control in Section~\ref{sec:FWERcontrolSU}: the first {one} ($\rho$OB) uniformly improves upon the Online Bonferroni procedure (OB), while the second ($\rho$AOB) uniformly improves upon the adaptive spending procedure of \cite{tian_onlinefwer_2020} (AOB). \item We propose two new SURE procedures for online mFDR control in Section~\ref{sec:mFDRcontrolSU}: the first one ($\rho$LORD) uniformly improves upon the LORD++ procedures of (\citealp{JM2018, ramdas2017online}) (LORD), while the second one ($\rho$ALORD) uniformly improves upon the SAFFRON procedure of \cite{ramdas2019saffron} (ALORD). \item We present a general and simple way of constructing SURE procedures for any base procedure satisfying some mild conditions, see Section~\ref{sec:genresultFWER} for FWER and Section~\ref{sec:genresultmFDR} for mFDR.
-This allows us to obtain concise proofs for all our results, which are deferred to Appendix~\ref{sec:proofs}. \item We evaluate the performances of the new SURE procedures with simulated experiments (Section~\ref{sec:numerical_results}) and for a classical real data set (Section~\ref{sec:real_data_appli}), where each hypothesis is tested using a (discrete) Fisher exact test.
-The gain in power is shown to be substantial when the discreteness is high, that is, when the counts in the contingency table are moderate.
-This improvement is also shown to be significant on the real data application. \end{itemize} For easier readability of the paper, a succinct overview of our work is presented in Tables~\ref{table:OverviewBaseProcedures}~and~\ref{table:OverviewSUREProcedures}.
-It lists the base and SURE procedures and provides links to definitions and results for error rate control.
+Therefore, we use the acronym SUR (Super-Uniform-Reward) to refer to these new procedures.
+When we use the uniform null bounding family (i.e., in the classical framework), our SUR procedures reduce to their base counterparts.
+Our main contributions are as follows: \begin{itemize} \item We propose {two} new SUR procedures for online FWER control in Section~\ref{sec:FWERcontrolSU}: the first {one} ($\rho$OB) uniformly improves upon the Online Bonferroni procedure (OB), while the second ($\rho$AOB) uniformly improves upon the adaptive spending procedure of \cite{tian_onlinefwer_2020} (AOB). \item We propose two new SUR procedures for online mFDR control in Section~\ref{sec:mFDRcontrolSU}: the first one ($\rho$LORD) uniformly improves upon the LORD++ procedures of \cite{JM2018, ramdas2017online} (LORD), while the second one ($\rho$ALORD) uniformly improves upon the SAFFRON procedure of \cite{ramdas2019saffron} (ALORD). \item We present a general and simple way of constructing SUR procedures for any base procedure satisfying some mild conditions, see Section~\ref{sec:genresultFWER} for FWER and Section~\ref{sec:genresultmFDR} for mFDR.
+This allows us to obtain concise proofs for all our results, which are deferred to the supplement, see Section~\ref{sec:proofs}. \item Application to discrete data: we evaluate the performances of the new SUR procedures on discrete data, with simulated experiments (Section~\ref{sec:numerical_results}) and for a classical real data set (Section~\ref{sec:real_data_appli}), where each hypothesis is tested using a (discrete) Fisher exact test.
+The gain in power is shown to be substantial. \item Application to $p$-value weighting: our new SUR procedures can be used to derive weighted online FWER and mFDR controlling procedures.
+The $p$-value weighting is carried out by rescaling in a certain way the 'raw' weights so that the weighted $p$-value distributions become super-uniform and our methodology can be applied.
+The new online procedures are shown to outperform existing ones both on simulated and real data (Section~\ref{sec:weighting}). \end{itemize}